Rosie Ruiz: Boston Marathon

 On April 21, 1980, Ruiz appeared to win the Boston Marathon's female category with a time of 2:31:56.
 Her time would have been the fastest female time in Boston Marathon history as well as the third-fastest female time ever recorded in any marathon.

 However, suspicions mounted about Ruiz almost from the beginning.
-Men's winner Bill Rodgers, who had just won his third straight Boston Marathon, noticed that Ruiz could not recall many things that most runners know by heart, such as intervals and splits.
+Men's winner Bill Rodgers, who had just won his third straight Boston Marathon, noticed that Ruiz could not recall things that most runners would know by heart, such as her split times.
+When former champion marathoner Kathrine Switzer interviewed Ruiz and asked her if her dramatic improvement had come from interval training, Ruiz responded "I'm not sure what intervals are.
+What are they?", revealing what many considered a suspicious lack of knowledge for an elite runner.
 Other observers noticed that Ruiz was not panting or coated in sweat, and her thighs were less lean and muscular than would be expected for a world-class runner.
 She later released stress-test results showing her resting heart rate as 76.
 Most female marathoners have a resting heart rate in the 50s or lower.

 In addition, her time of 2:31:56 was an unusual improvement, more than 25 minutes ahead of her reported time in the New York City Marathon six months earlier.
 When asked by a reporter why she did not seem fatigued after the grueling race, she said, "I got up with a lot of energy this morning."
 Some female competitors thought it was odd that, when asked what she had noticed about the suburb of Wellesley while running through it, she did not mention the students of Wellesley College, who traditionally cheer loudly for the first female runners as they pass the campus.